 The Experience

-Today the region is much more tranquil, and is known for its Red-coloured Elephants, which love to dust bath in the red coloured soil.
+Today, the region is much more tranquil and is known for its Red-coloured Elephants, which love to dust bathe in the red coloured soil.
 The park has many interesting geological features due to volcanic activity.
-The park is massive and the wildlife is spread out, so you will need to take some time to see the wildlife and fully appreciate this national park.
+The park is massive, and the wildlife is spread out, so you will need to take some time to see the wildlife and fully appreciate this national park.
 Walking safaris are a great way to take in the beautiful savannah scenery as well as see the Shetani Lava flow.
-This is estimated to have been from an eruption 200 years ago.
-It covers an area of 50km square and has interesting caves to explore such as the Shetani Cave.
-Boating safaris are offered on Lake Jipe and for the adventurous traveller, rock climbing can be arranged at Tembo Peak.

 Tsavo West National Park Accommodation

-Finch Hattons Camp - This private camp allows you to experience the golden colonial era of the safari.
-Denys Finch Hatton was renowned for the lavish style of his safaris and now you can experience a stylish safari in the tradition of days gone by.
+Finch Hatton's Camp - This private camp allows you to experience the golden colonial era of the safari.
+Denys Finch Hatton was renowned for the lavish style of his safari, and now you can experience a stylish safari in the tradition of days gone by.
 Accommodation is offered in luxuriously appointed en-suite safari tents.
 Explore the park on guided morning and evening game drives and exciting nature walks.

 Climate